IRR17 (15) - Information, instruction and training

 - the key risks to health caused by exposure to ionising radiation

 - the precautions which should be taken (e.g. time, distance, shielding and PPE - and when to use them)

 - the importance of the medical, technical and administrative requirements of the Regulations (e.g. local rules and the RPS)

 - what to do (or not do) if things go wrong

 The scope of training should generally be derived from the risk assessment (IRR17 - Regulation 8).

 Apart from the largest users of ionising radiation who may run in-house training, most employers will send certain employees on Radiation Protection Supervisor (RPS) training courses.
-If you need such training imminently then jump straight to the Ionactive RPS Training Course page.
+If you need such training imminently then jump straight to the Ionactive RPS Training Course page or our latest Online radiation protection training facility.
 The RPS has an important role in radiation safety, supervising the safe use of ionising radiation in compliance with local rules.
 Find out more about the the RPS and local rules in IRR17 - Regulation 18.
-We have also produced some specific guidance here: Do i need local rules or a RPS?
+We have also produced some specific guidance here: Do I need local rules or a RPS?